xedrac/workmak/xorg/readme.txt

-Go to the directory where you have downloaded colemash: sudo cp xorg/colemash /etc/X11/xkb/symbols/colemash (for ubuntu 10.04) Type: sudo cp colemash /usr/share/X11/xkb/symbols/colemash
+Go to the directory where you have downloaded dash and install it to the proper location.
+Some examples of common locations are:

+sudo cp xorg/dash /etc/X11/xkb/symbols/dash
+sudo cp xorg/dash /usr/share/X11/xkb/symbols/dash

-Type: setxkbmap -v colemash && xset r 66
+Type: setxkbmap -v dash && xset r 66

 You should get something similar to this:
 Warning!
 Multiple definitions of keyboard layout